ut-parla/Parla.py/tutorial/1_control_flow/README.md

 Tasks can be ordered by specifying dependencies between them.
 If TaskB depends on TaskA then TaskB will be guaranteed to execute only after TaskA has completed.

 Dependencies can be specified by passing a list of taskids to the `dependencies` argument of `@spawn`.
-This is the second argument and may be specified without the keyword.
+This is the second argument and may be specified without a keyword.

 ```python
     space_A = TaskSpace("TaskSpace A")